eric4note/xc/README.md

 4. Journal reviewer of *Computer-Aided Civil and Infrastructure Engineering*, *Automation in Construction*, *Journal of Construction Engineering and Management,* and *Journal of Management in Engineering.*

 5. Professional Member (07/2011-Present).
 The Hong Kong Institute of Building Information Modelling (BIM).

-6. BIM services (01/2011-02/2013):

-​		a)    BIM service “Construction method simulation in Central–Wan Chai Bypass construction” 	committed by China State Construction International Holdings, Hong Kong.
-In this project, an interactive construction method simulation system was developed based on a game engine, in which discrete event simulation rules were scripted to dynamically check the feasibility of specific construction methods.

-​		b)    BIM Toolkit development: “A 4D construction simulation player.”

-​		c)    Add-in development for Autodesk Revit, Civil 3D, and AutoCAD.

-7. Student Member (2008-2010), The Hong Kong Institute of Value Management.
+6. Student Member (2008-2010), The Hong Kong Institute of Value Management.